 Living Room Colour Schemes: Blue & Grey Living Room

-Greys upon greys upon greys – this 5th Avenue apartment living room by Jean-Louis Deniot is smart alternative to timeless ivory interiors.
+Greys upon greys upon greys – this 5th Avenue apartment living room colour scheme by Jean-Louis Deniot is smart alternative to timeless ivory interiors.
 A beautiful coffered ceiling maps out the geometry of the space which sticks to a simple palette in favour of statement art pieces, a graphic rug and intricate lamps.
-Keep base colours light (a whisper of grey, if you will) with darker touches in the furniture, flooring and art.
+Keep base colours light (a whisper of grey, if you will) with darker touches in the luxury furniture, flooring and art.

 Image Credit: Helen Green